 The role of the more defensive midfielder is to act as a pivot and should always be available as an option to pass back to.

-Their job is to pick up any scraps when the defensive team attempt to clear the ball and recycle the ball to maintain pressure on the defending team.
+Their job is to pick up any scraps when the defensive team attempts to clear the ball and recycle the ball to maintain pressure on the defending team.

-They should be positioned more central and just in front of the center backs.
+They should be positioned more centrally and just in front of the center backs.